ThinkEQ/assembly-solutions-ltd/src/pages/news/£200-000-investment-to-support-medical-sector.md

         It has been a challenging time but we are proud to be playing our part in supporting Medical manufacturers worldwide, and to have this investment in place to pave a way for future urgent demands.
+  - type: testimonial
+    testimonial:
+      alignment: centre
+      quote: This is one of our biggest investments to date and one that we had to move very quick on as the demands were – and still are, critical.
+We were extremely impressed with how fast the machinery manufacturers got the equipment to us and this has drastically improved the volume of products we are getting out of the door and into the medical manufacturers.
+Whilst our commitment doesn’t compare to the level of work carried out by NHS workers, it is very satisfying seeing our small contribution to controlling this virus.
+      name: Gareth Balshaw, Managing Director
 ---